Aviation Support Branch

 The Unit employs both male and female handlers, most of whom work two dogs.
 Prospective recruits must have completed three years general policing prior to application.
 Candidates must then pass a physical barrier test, selection course and Novice Dog Handling Course, prior to working a police dog in the Community.
 The NSW Police Dog Unit is always looking for fit, hard working and committed Police Officers to work in a dynamic work environment.
 Prior dog handling experience is not necessary.

-Criminal Investigators, or Detectives as they are more commonly known, are generally based at Local Area Commands (LAC's) throughout NSW.
+Criminal Investigators, or Detectives as they are more commonly known, are generally based at Police Area Commands (PAC's) throughout NSW.

 Detectives are highly skilled, highly trained investigators who complete an accredited university qualification as part of their employment.

 The Forensic Services Group (FSG) provide a specialised forensic response to crime and incident scenes incorporating the collection and examination of exhibits, and the scientific analysis and interpretation of evidence in accordance with investigative and judicial requirements.